 Where Does Interstate Blood Bank Operate?

 Interstate Blood Bank is headquartered in Memphis, Tennessee, with centers in Florida, Illinois, Indiana, Kentucky, Maryland, Michigan, Mississippi, Missouri, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, and Wisconsin.
-Find a donation center near you.

 What is the Donation Process at Interstate Blood Bank?

-To become a donor, you must be between the ages of 18 and 65, weigh at least 110 pounds (read this article to find out where you can weigh yourself for free), and be in good health.
+To become a donor, you must be between the ages of 18 and 65, weigh at least 110 pounds (see this article to find out where you can weigh yourself for free), and be in good health.
 When you go to your donation appointment, you must bring:

 - An official state or government-issued photo ID (such as a driver’s license or passport)